 This means writing everything down.

 Start by getting a running journal and mapping out each week’s workouts.
 Then after each run or workout, enter in details like time, pace, what you ate before, and how you felt during.

 Having runs written down adds an accountability factor.
 Pencil it in like an appointment.

 Also, keep track of workouts by downloading a running or fitness app.
-Invest in a running watch if you can to also see pace and distance.
+Invest in a good fitness watch if you can to also see pace and distance.
 Keeping track of progress helps to see overall growth.

 3. Train Like A Pro Runner

 Start by considering yourself an athlete now.
-Even if you are walking or taking walking breaks, you are moving and being active and increasing fitness.
+Even if you are walking or taking walking breaks, you are moving, being active, and increasing fitness.

 Even without following a specific plan, beginners should start running three times a week.
 Avoid running back-to-back days at first to avoid injuries like shin splints.